 Yesenia’s mouth fell open but closed quickly when Max turned around to face them lifting something for them to see.
-“Yep,” he said tapping the piece of paper.
+“Yep.”
+He tapped the piece of paper with his finger.
 “Your parents gave us a whole list of things they want us to make sure we check out.”
 He turned back around pulling his glasses off the front of his shirt where he always hung them and started reading the list.
 “Safety is number one on the list.”

 “As it should be,” Manny said loudly with an adamant nod, still making his way around the parking lot as painfully slow as only he could drive.
 “I got lots of questions myself.”

 Max read off more.
 “You’re mom wants to know about the dorms. . . ”